Kaiser Permanente Medicare Plans Review

 Every year, Medicare evaluates plans based on a 5-star rating system.
 The Centers for Medicare & Medicaid Services (CMS) issues a star rating for every Medicare Advantage and Part D plan as well as for every insurance company who provides these plans.

-In 2021, Kaiser Permanente Medicare health plans earned the highest possible Medicare Star Rating (5 stars) in California, Colorado, Georgia, Hawaii, Maryland, Oregon, Virginia and the District of Columbia.
-Only in Washington did Kaiser receive 4.5 out of a possible 5 stars.
+In 2022, Kaiser Permanente Medicare health plans earned the highest possible Medicare Star Rating (5 stars out of 5 stars).

 Kaiser Permanente makes it easy to find participating doctors, pharmacies and other health care providers.
 Kaiser Permanente has medical facilities where nearly all of your needed covered services can be found under one roof.